-Trip Dates for summer 2018 will be available on January 8th.
-We are aiming for a trip in mid July, in early August, and in the middle of August.
+Trip Dates for Summer 2018 will be available on January 8th.
+We are hopeful for three trips: one in mid July, one in early August, and one in the middle of August.

 Trip Duration: 3 Days

-Other Price: $15 Park Entrance Fee and gratuity for guide not included.
+Other Price: $15 Glacier National Park entrance fee and gratuity for guide not included.

-- Granite Park Chalet is equipped with a propane-powered kitchen, and your guide will prepare and serve delicious home-cooked meals.
-Adjacent to the kitchen is a comfy and rustic dining room where you may relax and enjoy the atmosphere.
+- Granite Park Chalet is equipped with a propane-powered kitchen, and your guide will prepare and serve delicious home cooked meals.
+Adjacent to the kitchen is a comfy, rustic dining room where you may relax and enjoy the atmosphere.

-- The walls are very thin, if you are a light sleeper we recommend ear plugs.
+- The chalet’s walls are very thin.
+If you are a light sleeper we recommend ear plugs.

 - There are pit toilets equipped with toilet paper and hand sanitizer near the chalet.